 You can make this dish ahead of time and leave it at room temperature for up to 6 hours before serving.
 Reheat as desired.

-- 3 tablespoons olive oil plus more for brushing
+- 3 tbsp olive oil plus more for brushing

 - 1 medium red onion finely chopped